quiet graphics card for SFF PC

 ASUS Dual RTX 5070 EVO: quick answers

-Will the Dual RTX 5070 EVO fit in my ITX case?
+Will it fit my ITX case?

 What power supply do I need for ASUS 5070 EVO?